nasif-co/Asterism/Code Descriptions/Controller.md

 Here we start by creating *got*, a String in which we write each byte of data received, one by one, by using a for loop.
 Next, we split *got* by its delimiter: '|', using the getValue() function [that we got here](https://stackoverflow.com/questions/9072320/split-string-into-string-array).
 Lastly we process the data we got:

-If its type is CON, it means it is a Sync Message we got from the coordinator.
+If its type is CON, it is a Sync Message we got from the coordinator.
 This means we have received the instruction of updating the position of the slider to sync up to the position received.
 However, because moving the slider with the motor is not 100% precise, we must leave a margin of error.
 For this reason, we do not set a single 'newPos' variable, but rather a range with a lower limit (lowLim) and a higher limit (hiLim) that the slider cannot surpass.
-With these two, we create a 6 unit range in which the slider can sit.
+With these two, we create a 6 unit range in which the slider can sit comfortably.

-After defining this, the lastSentPos is updated to the received position and we ask if the owner of the message we received is this same module.
+After defining this, the lastSentPos is updated to the received position and we ask if the owner of the message we received is this same module (ie. if this module was the one to send this position to the server for updating all other controllers).
 If it is, it means this instruction MUST be ignored.
 Therefore, the *updating* boolean will stay as false since we do NOT need to update our position.

 If, on the contrary, the owner is not this same module, we must heed the instruction so as to sync to the owner.
 Hence, *updating* is set to true, and it works as a flag that tells the program that it must update its position to reach the lowLim-hiLim range.